Justin-Bento/portfolio-site/src/content/projects/project-9.md

 During my job search, I realized that sitting idle wasn’t helping me grow.
 I wanted to challenge myself by taking on a project for free as a website developer.
 My goal was to sharpen my communication skills, build confidence in explaining technical concepts, and see how much I had improved since working on the Maple Coding project and attending Shopify Developer sessions on Sundays.

 Over the summer, I posted on Reddit offering to create a free website for anyone interested.
 That’s how I connected with the client for this project.
 They were enthusiastic from the very beginning and eager to establish an official online presence for their business.
-Their company, Dr. Pressure, is a pressure washing business based in Vancouver, BC, and the project turned out to be a great fit.
+Their company, Dr. Pressure, is a pressure washing business based in Vancouver, BC.

 From the start, I was upfront with the client: I would be using a template and customizing it to reflect their brand.
-They had no issue with this approach—they simply wanted a professional, functioning website.
-Their clear and enthusiastic communication made it easy to collaborate, and we quickly moved our professional discussions to email so I could keep a proper record and track the project timeline.
+They had no issue with this approach—they simply wanted a professional, functioning website that is tailoured to their demands.
+Their clear and enthusiastic communication made it easy to collaborate, and we quickly moved our discussions to email.

 This case study will walk through the process of building the website, the challenges faced, and the key lessons I took away from the project.